British aid worker killed in Ukraine drone strike, according to NGO

 She was instructed to hand the vehicle over to Aid Ukraine teams in Lviv but did not do so, instead insisting she would continue to Kramatorsk, where the vehicle was due to be delivered, alone.

-After that, she was in sporadic contact with co-ordinators from the organisation and ignored advice to avoid frontline areas, leading them on a “wild goose chase” for the next week.
+After that, she was in sporadic contact with co-ordinators from the organisation and ignored advice to avoid frontline areas, according to the NGO.

 Ms Bylok posted a picture of Ms Lewis Marffy on Telegraph, asking for information about her location, and was contacted by police who said she had been killed.